pablox-cl/dotfiles-b/README.md

 ---------

-I decided to build my own "dotfiles" because that's the only way to really understand what's going on below, I chose prezto because it doesn't interfere too much with the normal functioning of the zsh shell and has sane defaults.
+I decided to build my own "dotfiles" because that's the only way to really understand what's going on below.
+I chose prezto because it doesn't interfere too much with the normal functioning of the zsh shell and has sane defaults.

 I tried to make this little project with all the documentation as possible,